 Hearty Vegan Chick'n & Bean Chili (inspired by Cadry's Kitchen)

-- 1 tablespoon olive oil you can sauté with water if you prefer
+- 1 tablespoon olive oil or a few tablespoons water

-- 2 small/medium or 1 extra large white or yellow onion chopped
+- 2 small or 1 large white or yellow onion, chopped

 - 2 teaspoons ground chili powder